mighty-gerbils/gerbil/doc/reference/test.md

 ## Running tests with gxtest

-Test files by convention have the `-test.ss` suffix and are generally more compiled.
+Test files by convention have the `-test.ss` suffix and are generally not compiled.
 Each test file is a module that should export one or more _test suites_, with a name that ends in `-test`.
 See below for definition of test suites and test cases.